caxy/styleguide-boilerplate/README.md

 If your folder structure needs to be different, just adjust the path found in the `package.json` file included here.

+To view your styleguide locally, it's recommended you run `http-server` to get around quirks that can crop up with font rendering outside of a server setting.

 # Populating the Styleguide

 KSS uses a slight variation of markdown to populate Handlebars templates and create your styleguide.
 This markdown should be included in relevant CSS files, and provides inline documentation of your CSS as a nice byproduct.